MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/manufacturing/network-topology-connectivity.md

 ## Define and throughput latency bandwidth network requirements

- - Both HPC in the Cloud Only and HPC Cloud Hybrid deployment model will have their own networking and connectivity latency /throughput needs depending on how the Manufacturing workflow / workload jobs are submitted and executed in the OnPrem vs Cloud.
-The users can submit HPC jobs in many deployment modes (from on-prem or in the cloud)
+ - Both HPC in the Cloud Only and HPC Cloud Hybrid deployment model will have their own networking and connectivity latency /throughput needs depending on how the Manufacturing workflow / workload jobs are submitted and executed in the on-premises vs Cloud.
+The users can submit HPC jobs in many deployment modes (from on-premises or in the cloud)
      - Single Jobs
-         - On-Prem to Azure connectivity considerations if remote visualization desktop are used
+         - On-premises to Azure connectivity considerations if remote visualization desktop is used
      - Burst Jobs
-         - Scheduler setup network considerations which submit the jobs in the cloud
+         - Scheduler setup network considerations, which submit the jobs in the cloud
          - Azure Batch network considerations
-     - Parallel Workflows (both on-prem and in the cloud)
+     - Parallel Workflows (both on-premises and in the cloud)
      - Hybrid
          - HPC Cache
      - Cloud Native
          - KS Containers
          - Functions
  - MPI environments are dedicated as they have unique requirements with the need for low latency communications between nodes.
-The nodes are connected via high-speed interconnect and are not very amenable to sharing with other workloads.
-MPI applications leverage the entire high-performance interconnects using Pass-Through mode in virtualized environments.
+The nodes are connected via high-speed interconnect and aren't amenable to sharing with other workloads.
+MPI applications use the entire high-performance interconnects using Pass-Through mode in virtualized environments.
 Storage for MPI nodes is usually a parallel file system like Lustre also accessed via the high-speed interconnect.

 :::image type="content" alt-text="Infini Band" source="../media/infiniband.png" lightbox="../media/infiniband.png":::